FHabibzadeh/sickle-cell-neolithic-simulation/README.md

 └── README.md
 ```

-**Note:** This Python implementation is a faithful port of the original ANSI C99 programs, using the identical Park-Miller PRNG for bit-for-bit reproducibility with the published results.
+**Note:** This Python implementation is a faithful port of the original C programs, using the identical Park-Miller PRNG for bit-for-bit reproducibility with the published results.

 ---